linrongbin16/fzfx.nvim/README.md

   - Whether to search hidden and ignored files when searching files and text.
   - Local or remote branches when searching git branches.
   - All diagnostics on workspace or only on current buffer when searching lsp diagnostics (todo).
+- Maximized control on configuration.
-- etc
+- ...

-> The real power comes from the the fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [wiki](https://github.com/linrongbin16/fzfx.nvim/wiki).
+> The real power comes from the the fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Create your own commands](#create-your-own-commands).

 <details>
 <summary><b>Click here to see some demo</b></summary>